not-first/pyhton/README.md

 # Pyhton

-A minimalist esoteric programming language where Python keywords must be typos.
+A python-inspired esolang where all keywords must be purposefully spelt incorrectly.

 ## Language Overview